RMS Aquitania: Technical aspects

 Technical drawing of Aquitania in starboard profile.

 Aquitania was the first Cunard liner to have a length in excess of 900 ft.
 Unlike some four-funneled ships, such as White Star Line's Olympic class ocean liners, Aquitania did not have a dummy funnel; each funnel was utilised in venting smoke from the ship's boilers.

 Steam was provided by twenty-one forced-draft, double-ended Scotch boilers, having eight furnaces each, that were 22 ft long with diameter of 17 ft 8 in arranged in four boiler rooms.
 Each boiler room had seven ash expellers with pump capacity of approximately 4,500 tons per hour that could also be used as emergency bilge pumps.

 Steam drove Parsons turbines in three separate engine rooms in a triple expansion system for four shafts.
 The port engine room contained the high pressure ahead (240 tons, 40 ft 2 in long with four stage expansion) and astern turbine (120 tons, 22 ft 11 in long) for the port shaft, the centre room contained two low pressure turbines with ahead and astern capability within single casings (54 ft 3 in long, nine expansion stages in ahead turbine, four in astern turbine) for the two centre shafts and the starboard room contained the intermediate pressure ahead turbine (41 ft 6.5 in long) and a high pressure astern turbine (twin of the port high pressure turbine) for the starboard shaft.

-The electrical plant, located on G deck below the waterline, consisted of four 400 kW British Westinghouse generator sets generating 225 volt direct current, with emergency power provided by a diesel driven 30 kW generator up on the promenade deck.
+The electrical plant, located on G deck below the waterline, consisted of four 540 HP British Westinghouse generator sets generating 225 volt direct current, with emergency power provided by a diesel driven 40 HP generator up on the promenade deck.
 Power was provided for about 10,000 lamps and about 180 electric motors.
 She also had brass triple chambered three chime steam whistles on the 1st funnel and 2nd funnel.